Daninet/mtxt/README.md

 ```
 <time> tuning <target> <cents>
 ```
+- By default, notes are defined with equal temperament tuning (12TET).
 - Sets the global tuning offset for a note or pitch class.
 - `<target>` can be a pitch class (e.g., `C`, `F#`) or a specific note (e.g., `C4`).
 - `<cents>` is in range `[-100.0..+100.0]`.
 Positive values must use `+`.